histeward/histeward/README.md

 <summary>Expand to read more</summary>

-I used to make pictures for a living and now I'm here aspiring to be a part of tech and innovation.
+I used to ve a photographer for a living and now I'm here aspiring to be a part of tech and innovation.

 When I was 12 years old I got my first experience with a computer.
 Because youtube existed already back then, I learned how to do cool stuff with bash making a cool matrix script or using the command line to remotely